surajrajagopal/go-concepts/README.md

         Stops automatically when ch is closed.

    - for range loop

+     🔄 How for range Works on Channels

+       This loop does two things:

+       ✅ 1.
+Receives values from the channel (ch)

+       It waits (blocks) until a value is available to receive from the channel.

+       ✅ 2.
+Stops automatically when the channel is closed

+       Once the channel is closed and all buffered values are read, the loop exits.

+       Note :

+       If you don’t close the channel, the loop hangs forever waiting for the next value.

+       So, for range ch is only safe if you or someone else will close the channel.

+       ✅ When to Use for range ch

+        -  When you're sure the channel will be closed eventually.

+        - When you're consuming all data until it's done.

     - Done/quit channel (bool/struct{})

+      What Is a done or quit Channel?

+        - A done or quit channel is a signal-only channel used to tell a goroutine:

+          “Hey, stop what you're doing and exit.”

+           It typically uses either:

+           chan bool — rarely preferred

+           ✅ chan struct{} — idiomatic and memory-efficient

+       ✅ Why struct{} Instead of bool?

+        - struct{} is a zero-size type → uses no memory.

+        - We don’t care about the value — just the signal.

+        - It avoids accidental misuse (e.g., sending true/false with bool and adding logic).

+       🚫 Avoid This:

+        chan bool can cause accidental logic errors (e.g., waiting on a false).

+        It's more idiomatic to use close(done) and a receive-only check: <-done.

      Channels in Go are used for communication between goroutines.
 They allow safe data transfer without explicit locking mechanisms.

      There are two types of channels:

       Unbuffered Channels – These don’t have a capacity.
 A sender must wait until a receiver reads the data.
 This ensures synchronization between goroutines.